 Note: I think this is not an issue anymore, since WordPress finally created the “menu” design feature.
 There is no need anymore to create front pages to show content as tabs at the top of the page.
-The “menu” feature is a much superior than front pages.
+The “menu” feature works better than front pages.

 Several people wonder how to configure WordPress to show ones own page when opening the blog (also called front page).
 There are instructions on wordpress support.

 If the theme of your blog happens to show your front page twice (duplicated front page), then you will need to adopt a workaround, as I will discuss.

 The expected solution: As explained on WordPress support, create your own front page and another empty page.
 Go to Settings->Reading, select “A static page”, set yout page as the “Front page” and the empty page as the “Posts page”.